 - Rosemary Chicken with Roasted Grapes and Shallots

-- Tarragon Chicken (or Tofu) with Asparagus, Lemon and Leeks
+- Tarragon Chicken with Asparagus, Lemon and Leeks

-Hope you enjoy this take on Chicken Marsala- and be sure to look to the recipe notes for a yummy vegetarian version!
+I hope you enjoy our “double the mushroom” Chicken Marsala recipe, and be sure to look to the recipe notes for a yummy vegetarian version!
+Let me know in the comments below. xoxo

 Hope you are having a great week.